-Roz McQuillan’s collection of works at consideredART will be changing regularly.
+Roz McQuillan’s collection of works at consideredART changes regularly.
 The pieces presented here are not available elsewhere at this time.

 About The Artist

 Roz McQuillan graduated from R.M.I.T. with the Diploma of Illustration, and initially worked in children’s book illustration.
 She has a passionate interest in portraits and the figure, and works in a number of media, including pastel, charcoal and conte, pen and ink, gouache, watercolour, acrylics, pencil, photography, mixed media, and currently, oils.
 Her work, including commissioned portraits and nudes, is represented in many private collections, both Australian and International.

 Recent Awards include:

 Selected finalist in the Alice Bale Art Prize 2008, 2010, 2012, 2014, 2016, 2020

 Best Nude or Portrait, Brighton Art Society Annual Art Exhibition 201, 2013